santi1234567/platzi-punks/README.md

 ### Description:

 This project is from a Platzi course.
-The purpose of the course is to learn how to create a pseudo-random, generative NFT Collection contract and develop a frontend to interact with it.
+The purpose of the course is to learn how to create a pseudo-random NFT contract and develop a frontend to interact with it.

 This repository corresponds to the first part of the course where we learnt how to use the hardhat environment for deploying contracts.